Sara Hurwitz: Connecting with other female rabbis

 On Dec.
 6th, 2010, at Conservative Temple Reyim in Newton, MA, Sara Hurwitz met with Amy Eilberg, the first Conservative rabbi, Sally Priesand, the first Reform female rabbi, and Sandy Eisenberg Sasso, the first Reconstructionist female rabbi.
-They and approximately 30 other women rabbis lit Chanukah candles and then spoke about their experiences in an open forum.
+They and approximately 30 other women rabbis lit Chanukah candles and spoke about their experiences in an open forum.

 On June 3, 2012, Priesand, Sasso, Eilberg, and Hurwitz met again, this time at Monmouth Reform Temple at a celebration honoring the four first women rabbis to be ordained in their respective denominations, and the 40th anniversary of Priesand's ordination.